Johor F&B sector suffers as Singapore tourists stay away

-JOHOR BARU - Johor's food and beverage (F&B) industry has been affected by a decline in tourist arrivals from Singapore due to ongoing tensions between the city state and Malaysia as well as delays at the immigration, news portal The Malaysian Insight reported on Tuesday (April 2).
+JOHOR BARU • Johor's food and beverage industry has been affected by a decline in tourist arrivals from Singapore due to ongoing tensions between the city state and Malaysia, as well as delays at the immigration checkpoints, news portal The Malaysian Insight reported yesterday.

-It said 10.62 million Singaporeans visited Malaysia last year, a drop of 14.7 per cent compared with 2017.
+It said Singaporeans made 10.62 million trips to Malaysia last year, a drop of 14.7 per cent compared with 2017.

-The plunge caused the country to miss its target of 26.4 million tourist arrivals for 2018.
+The drop caused the country to miss its target of 26.4 million tourist arrivals for last year.
 It recorded only 25.83 million visitors.

 Malaysia-Singapore Coffee Shop Proprietors' General Association president Ho Su Mong said its Johor-based members lamented that their operations have been affected due to the decline in Singaporean tourists.

-To make matters worse, many Singaporeans are put off by the long queues at Malaysia's immigration checkpoints.

-As a result, Johor businesses have decreased by as much as 30 per cent, Mr Ho told the news site.
+As a result, business has decreased by as much as 30 per cent, Mr Ho told The Malaysian Insight.

+Many Singaporeans are also put off by the long queues at Malaysia's immigration checkpoints.

 "Johor's tourism industry thrives on visitors from Singapore.
+This has also impacted the service industry in a big way.

-This has also impacted the services industry in a big way.
+Johor's tourism industry thrives on visitors from Singapore.
+This has also impacted the service industry in a big way.

+MR HO SU MONG, president of the Malaysia-Singapore Coffee Shop Proprietors' General Association.
+He said its Johor-based members lamented that their operations have been negatively affected.

 "Besides the overcrowded checkpoints and long waiting hours, the ongoing tensions between the two countries also have an effect.
-Many choose not to come here because of problems between the countries," he said.
+Many choose not to come here because of problems between the countries," Mr Ho said.

 Echoing Mr Ho's views, Federation of Hawkers and Petty Traders' Association Malaysia president Yow Boon Chuan said hawkers in the southern Malaysian state also complained that their businesses have suffered since early this year.

-"Business has been bleak since Chinese New Year because of decreasing tourist numbers and the economic downturn," he was quoted as saying.
+"Business has been bleak since Chinese New Year because of decreasing tourist numbers and the economic downturn," Mr Yow said.

 Hawkers who ply their trade at the state's numerous night markets depend on tourists to keep their operations afloat as tourists constitute about 30 per cent of their income.